 …gaze at the city silhouette as seen from the Gellért hill…

-…and walk up to the Heroes square.
+…and visit the Heroes Square.

 Anthony Bourdain found his way down to the underground control room of Titan Missile Museum, guided by Captain Yvonne Morris.
 Four years later I sat in the same chair, also talking to Captain Morris.